AdobeDocs/commerce-channels.en/help/channel-manager/manage-listings.md

 ---
-title: Manage listings
+title: Manage Listings
 description: 'Manage sales channel listings for a [!DNL Commerce] store with Channel Manager for Adobe Commerce and Magento Open Source.'
 exl-id: 70999552-9ba7-4b10-a8ee-ee99bc4fe837
 ---
-# Manage listings
+# Manage Listings

 Manage product listings for the [!DNL Walmart Marketplace] sales channel from the Channel Manager UI.